-COM 006 Messages, Meaning and Culture (4) COM 101 Theories of Rhetoric and Communication I (4)
+COM 006 Messages, Meaning and Culture (4)

 Take 16 units of Communication Studies courses.
-ENG 104 Modern Grammar and Advanced Composition may also be taken as an elective.
 COM 190 (Internship) may not be taken to fulfill the minor.

 - COM 006 Messages, Meaning and Culture (4) A theory course that seeks to demonstrate the centrality of communication in our perceptions of reality and interactions with others.
 The course offers perspectives by which to interpret and critique our message-dense society, and reviews issues of language and meaning. - COM 015 Public Speaking (4) A performance class that presents principles of oral communication with classroom evaluation of speeches.
-Primary emphasis will be on student performance and understanding of basic speech theory. - COM 098 Introduction to Communication Research (4) Prerequisite: Any communication course.
+Primary emphasis will be on student performance and understanding of basic speech theory.

+COM 098 Introduction to Communication Research (4) Prerequisites: COM 006 and sophomore standing.
 Introduction to social scientific and humanistic approaches to the study of communication, including both qualitative and quantitative methods.

 - COM 101 Theories of Rhetoric and Communication I (4) Prerequisite: COM 006.
 Examines the philosophy and importance of rhetoric as the art of discourse.
-Draws from classical and biblical sources.
-Covers the first two canons of classical rhetoric. - COM 102 Theories of Rhetoric and Communication II (4) Prerequisite: COM 101.
-Completes the study of rhetoric with the last three canons and reviews non-verbal studies as an extension of "delivery". - COM 103 Communication Criticism (4) Prerequisites: COM 006 and COM 098 or any approved research methods course.
+Draws from classical and biblical sources. - COM 103 Communication Criticism (4) Prerequisites: COM 006 and COM 098 or any approved research methods course.
 A writing class that examines the theoretical knowledge of, and hones practical skill at discovering, interpreting and articulating the meaning, effectiveness, ethics and aesthetics of a broad variety of rhetorical artifacts, including speeches, literature, film and architecture. - COM 107 Focus on Film (1) Explores and conceptualizes a select dimension of the craft of filmmaking, including expressive properties and codes of cinema in mainstream and alternative traditions of film.
 Students are encouraged to learn how films work, what techniques filmmakers use to achieve desired effects, and how to "read" film.
-May be repeated up to 4 times for 4 units as topics vary. - COM 110 Interpersonal Communication (4) Examines theory and practice of communication among friends, roommates, romantic partners, and family members related to interpersonal flourishing.
+May be taken up to 4 times for 4 units as topics vary. - COM 110 Interpersonal Communication (4) Examines theory and practice of communication among friends, roommates, romantic partners, and family members related to interpersonal flourishing.
 Attention given to interaction on social media, listening well, developing and maintaining friendships and romantic relationships, and social support, among other topics.
 This course also examines ways to improve our interpersonal conflict management. - COM 115 Advanced Public Speaking (4) Prerequisite: COM 015.
 An intensive study of the theory, preparation, delivery, and criticism of public speaking.
 The course includes public speaking opportunities both inside and outside the classroom. - COM 125 Media and Mass Communication (4) Prerequisite: COM 098 or any approved research methods course.
 Examination of the social and cultural impact of mass media (print, radio, television, film, new technologies), especially upon politics, public discourse, education, and religion. - COM 127 Group Communication and Leadership (4) Theory and practice of communication in a variety of small-group contexts.
 Attention given to roles, conformity, decision-making, leadership, and group climate.
 Special emphasis given to group and leadership dynamics in the church, as well as diverse community and support groups. - COM 128 Facilitating Ethical Communication (4) This course provides practice, research, and discussion surrounding the nature of group deliberation in community and civic life, as well as the nature and practice of facilitating dialogue in community. - COM 129 Persuasion and Propaganda (4) The study of motivation and influence by various perspectives (rhetorical, philosophical, psychological) and by contexts (interpersonal, group, campaigns, and macrosocietal).
 Includes examination of historical and contemporary propaganda.